hashicorp/nomad/website/source/docs/http/sys-key-status.html.md

 page_title: "HTTP API: /sys/key-status"
 sidebar_current: "docs-http-rotate-key-status"
 description: |-
-  The '/sys/key-status' endpoint is used to query info about the current encryption key of Vault.
+  The '/sys/key-status' endpoint is used to query info about the current encryption key of Nomad.
 ---

 # /sys/key-status